 Foster children in Pinellas and Pasco counties often need more help than the system can provide.
 The Guardian ad Litem Foundation was founded to ensure that the basic rights and needs for every child in the Guardian ad Litem program are met.
 We work to ensure that there is a volunteer advocate for every abused, abandoned, or neglected child in Pinellas and Pasco counties by raising funds and resources for the Guardian ad Litem Program in Pinellas and Pasco Counties.
 These resources help us to:

-Our long-term strategic vision is that every child in the child welfare system in Pinellas and Pasco Counties will have a voice in court by the year 2020.
+Our long-term strategic vision is that every child in the child welfare system in Pinellas and Pasco Counties will have a voice in court.

 We need your help to achieve it.